getpelican/pelican/docs/faq.rst

 articles in ``ARTICLE_PATHS``.
 A list of such filenames could be found using a command similar to ``cd content; find -name '*.md' | head -n 10``.

-My tag-cloud is missing/broken since I upgraded Pelican
+My tag cloud is missing/broken since I upgraded Pelican
 =======================================================

 In an ongoing effort to streamline Pelican, tag cloud generation has been